iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 = Translations =

-Modern Tribe’s premium plugins are translated by volunteers at <a href=“http://m.tri.be/194h”>translations.theeventscalendar.com</a>.
+The Events Calendar’s premium plugins are translated by volunteers at <a href=“https://evnt.is/194h”>translations.theeventscalendar.com</a>.
 There you can find a list of available languages, download translation files, or help update the translations.
 Thank you to everyone who helps to maintain our translations!

 == Add-Ons ==

 But wait: there's more!
 We've got a whole stable of plugins available to help you be awesome at what you do.
-Check out a full list of the products below, and over at <a href="http://m.tri.be/18vh">The Events Calendar website.</a>
+Check out a full list of the products below, and over at <a href="https://evnt.is/18vh">The Events Calendar website.</a>

 Our Free Plugins:

 * <a href="https://wordpress.org/plugins/the-events-calendar/" target="_blank">The Events Calendar</a>
-* <a href="http://m.tri.be/18vx" target="_blank">Event Tickets</a>
+* <a href="https://evnt.is/18vx" target="_blank">Event Tickets</a>
 * <a href="http://wordpress.org/plugins/advanced-post-manager/?ref=tec-readme" target="_blank">Advanced Post Manager</a>

 Our Premium Plugins:

-* <a href="http://m.tri.be/2c" target="_blank">Events Calendar PRO</a>
+* <a href="https://evnt.is/2c" target="_blank">Events Calendar PRO</a>
-* <a href="http://m.tri.be/18vy" target="_blank">Event Tickets Plus</a>
+* <a href="https://evnt.is/18vy" target="_blank">Event Tickets Plus</a>
-* <a href="http://m.tri.be/2e" target="_blank">The Events Calendar: Eventbrite Tickets</a>
+* <a href="https://evnt.is/2e" target="_blank">The Events Calendar: Eventbrite Tickets</a>
-* <a href="http://m.tri.be/2g" target="_blank">The Events Calendar: Community Events</a>
+* <a href="https://evnt.is/2g" target="_blank">The Events Calendar: Community Events</a>
-* <a href="http://m.tri.be/18vw" target="_blank">The Events Calendar: Community Tickets</a>
+* <a href="https://evnt.is/18vw" target="_blank">The Events Calendar: Community Tickets</a>
-* <a href="http://m.tri.be/fa" target="_blank">The Events Calendar: Filter Bar</a>
+* <a href="https://evnt.is/fa" target="_blank">The Events Calendar: Filter Bar</a>

 == Changelog ==

+= [5.2.3] 2021-04-22 =

+* Tweak - Handle changes on the attendee meta fieldset styles when Individual Attendee Collection is enabled.
+[ETP-699]
+* Tweak - Added filters: `tribe_tickets_modal_show_if_no_ticket_with_ar_in_cart`, `tribe_tickets_plus_manual_attendees_view_send_ticket_email_for_new_attendees`
+* Tweak - Changed views: `v2/attendee-registration/mini-cart`
+* Language - 1 new strings added, 5 updated, 0 fuzzied, and 1 obsoleted

+= [5.2.2.1] 2021-03-30 =

+* Fix - Resolve PHP notices when creating new tickets with Attendee Registration Information.
+[ETP-713]

+= [5.2.2] 2021-03-30 =

+* Fix - WooCommerce PayPal attendees are now effectively generate immediately if the setting is set to immediately generate them.
+[ETP-698]
+* Tweak - Attendee registration fields in the admin are now open when first added.
+[ETP-593]
+* Tweak - Add notice and Individual Attendee Collection mocked fields to the attendee registration fields in the fieldset editor and the Attendee Registration settings per ticket basis.
+[ETP-683]
+* Tweak - Show resend ticket order action for WooCommerce attendees manually added from the Attendees Report.
+[ETP-688]
+* Tweak - Add new filter `tribe_tickets_plus_manual_attendees_view_send_ticket_email_for_new_attendees` that lets you return false to disable sending ticket emails to new attendees added manually through the Attendees admin report.
+* Tweak - Added filters: `tribe_tickets_modal_show_if_no_ticket_with_ar_in_cart`, `tribe_tickets_plus_manual_attendees_view_send_ticket_email_for_new_attendees`
+* Tweak - Changed views: `v2/attendee-registration/mini-cart`
+* Language - 9 new strings added, 20 updated, 0 fuzzied, and 3 obsoleted

+= [5.2.1] 2021-03-04 =

+* Fix - Compatibility with WordPress 5.7 and jQuery 3.5.X [ETP-626]
+* Fix - Attendees will no longer have a new user created (if they did not already exist), which was introduced in Event Tickets Plus 5.2.0.
+To turn this on, you can simply add the filter `add_filter( 'tribe_tickets_attendee_create_user_from_email', '__return_true' );`
+* Fix - Removed the 'Edit' column from the Attendees Report export CSV file.
+[ETP-652]
+* Tweak - Add filter `tribe_tickets_modal_show_if_no_ticket_with_ar_in_cart` you can return false on to skip the Attendee Registration Modal if no tickets with Attendee Registration fields are in cart.
+[ETP-516]
+* Tweak - Tweaked incomplete order status queries for MySQL 8+ compatibility in the WooCommerce integration.
+[ETP-669]
+* Language - 0 new strings added, 30 updated, 0 fuzzied, and 0 obsoleted

+= [5.2.0] 2021-02-16 =

+* Feature - You can now add and edit attendees directly from the Attendees Report screen -- Choose the ticket or RSVP then fill out the attendee details and a ticket will be set up and emailed to them.
+You can edit existing attendees and all of the things you love about Attendee Registration has come along for the party too!
+[ETP-366]
+* Feature - WooCommerce and Easy Digital Download attendees are now generated through the new Event Tickets 5.1.0 Attendees API which provides more flexibility for adding and editing attendees at the code-level.
+[ETP-366]
+* Feature - There's a new Orders API for setting up a corresponding WooCommerce or Easy Digital Downloads order for an attendee generated through the Attendees API.
+[ETP-366]
+* Fix - Add a workaround for a potential WooCommerce fatal error until WooCommerce 5.1 is released.
+[ETP-635]
+* Fix - Always enforce an integer for WooCommerce when we use the cart contents because some WooCommerce-related plugins may directly modify the cart contents and set the quantity to an unexpected format (float).
+[ETP-631]
+* Fix - Ensure form submissions for Attendee Registration Information is prepared when updating the persistent cookie the same as it is prepared for creating the cookie.
+* Fix - Ensure single Attendee Registration Fields are retained properly when processing Attendee Registration Information for storage.
+[ETP-642]
+* Tweak - Handle currently selected values in the Attendee Registration Field templates (v2) for Birth Date field, Radio field, and Checkbox field.
+* Tweak - Allow providing values to Attendee Registration Fields at the code level so the fields can be prepopulated on render.
+[ETP-366]
+* Tweak - Extend the Attendees Repository code from Event Tickets for Tribe Commerce and RSVPs so that meta integration is handled directly on attendee save.
+[ETP-366]
+* Tweak - Added filters: `tribe_tickets_plus_manual_attendees_user_allowed_to_add`, `tribe_tickets_plus_manual_attendees_user_allowed_to_edit`, `tribe_tickets_plus_manual_attendees_add_capabilities`, `tribe_tickets_plus_manual_attendees_edit_capabilities`, `tribe_tickets_plus_manual_attendees_show_on_front`, `tribe_tickets_plus_meta_render_table_meta_data_orphaned_data`, `tribe_tickets_plus_repositories_traits_attendee_meta`, `tribe_tickets_manual_attendees_enabled`
+* Tweak - Removed filters: `wootickets_attendee_insert_args`
+* Tweak - Added actions: `event_tickets_woocommerce_tickets_generated`, `event_tickets_woocommerce_tickets_generated_for_product`
+* Tweak - Changed views: `attendees-list`, `eddtickets/tickets`, `login-to-purchase`, `meta`, `meta/birth`, `meta/checkbox`, `meta/datetime`, `meta/email`, `meta/number`, `meta/radio`, `meta/select`, `meta/telephone`, `meta/text`, `meta/url`, `tickets-plus/attendee-list-checkbox-rsvp`, `tickets-plus/attendee-list-checkbox-tickets`, `tickets-plus/email-qr`, `tickets-plus/orders-edit-meta`, `tickets-plus/orders-tickets`, `tpp/attendees-list-optout`, `v2/attendee-registration/button/back-to-cart`, `v2/attendee-registration/button/submit`, `v2/attendee-registration/content`, `v2/attendee-registration/content/attendees/content`, `v2/attendee-registration/content/attendees/error`, `v2/attendee-registration/content/attendees/fields`, `v2/attendee-registration/content/event`, `v2/attendee-registration/content/event/summary`, `v2/attendee-registration/content/event/summary/description`, `v2/attendee-registration/content/event/summary/title`, `v2/attendee-registration/content/notice`, `v2/attendee-registration/content/title`, `v2/attendee-registration/footer`, `v2/attendee-registration/mini-cart`, `v2/attendee-registration/mini-cart/title`, `v2/components/meta/birth`, `v2/components/meta/checkbox`, `v2/components/meta/datetime`, `v2/components/meta/email`, `v2/components/meta/number`, `v2/components/meta/radio`, `v2/components/meta/select`, `v2/components/meta/telephone`, `v2/components/meta/text`, `v2/components/meta/url`, `v2/iac/attendee-registration/email-disclaimer`, `v2/iac/attendee-registration/unique-email-error`, `v2/iac/attendee-registration/unique-name-error`, `v2/iac/my-tickets/resend-email-template`, `v2/modal/attendee-registration`, `v2/modal/attendee-registration/footer`, `v2/modal/attendee-registration/notice/error`, `v2/modal/attendee-registration/notice/non-ar`, `v2/modal/attendee-registration/title`, `v2/modal/cart`, `v2/modal/form`, `v2/modal/item/opt-out`, `v2/modal/item/remove`, `v2/modal/item/total`, `v2/modal/target`, `v2/tickets/commerce/fields`, `v2/tickets/commerce/fields/edd`, `v2/tickets/commerce/fields/woo`, `v2/tickets/submit/button-modal`, `wootickets/tickets`
+* Language - 28 new strings added, 40 updated, 0 fuzzied, and 0 obsoleted

+= [5.1.2] 2021-01-20 =

+* Fix - Prevent potential fatal errors by passing the currency object to the context for the tickets footer template in the Attendee Registration mini cart in all cases.
+[ETP-629]
+* Fix - Multiple shortcodes `[tribe_tickets post_id="ID"]` in a single page will now properly work with Modal and adding to cart.
+[ETP-627]
+* Fix - 2 new strings added, 3 updated, 0 fuzzied, and 2 obsoleted

 = [5.1.1] 2020-12-15 =